 In addition, our terminals located on the island of St. Eustatius in the Caribbean and Point Tupper, Nova Scotia provide services such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.
-As of September 30, 2011, we owned and operated:
+As of June 30, 2012, we owned and operated:

-- 55 terminal and storage facilities in the United States, with a total storage capacity of approximately 53.8 million barrels; - a terminal on the island of St. Eustatius with a tank capacity of 13.0 million barrels and a transshipment facility; - a terminal located in Point Tupper with a tank capacity of 7.4 million barrels and a transshipment facility; - six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, having a total storage capacity of approximately 9.5 million barrels; - · a terminal located in Nuevo Laredo, Mexico; and - a 75% interest in two terminals in Turkey with an aggregate storage capacity of 1.3 million barrels.
+- -> 49 terminal and storage facilities in the United States, with a total storage capacity of approximately 51.6 million barrels; - -> a terminal on the island of St. Eustatius with a tank capacity of 13.0 million barrels and a transshipment facility; - -> a terminal located in Point Tupper with a tank capacity of 7.4 million barrels and a transshipment facility; - -> six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, having a total storage capacity of 9.5 million barrels; - -> two terminals in Mersin, Turkey with a total storage capacity of 1.3 million barrels; and - -> a terminal located in Nuevo Laredo, Mexico.

-Revenues for the storage segment include fees for tank storage agreements, in which a customer agrees to pay for a certain amount of storage in a tank over a period of time (storage lease revenues), and throughput agreements, in which a customer pays a fee per barrel for volumes moving through our terminals (throughput revenues).
-Our terminals also provide blending, additive injections, handling and filtering services.
+Revenues for the storage segment include fees for tank storage agreements, in which a customer agrees to pay for a certain amount of storage in a tank over a period c time (storage lease revenues), and throughput agreements, in which a customer pays a fee per barrel for volumes moving through our terminals (throughput revenues) Our terminals also provide blending, additive injections, handling and filtering services.
 We charge a fee for each barrel of crude oil and certain other feedstocks that we deliver to Valero Energy Corporation's Benicia, Corpus Christi West and Texas City refineries from our crude oil storage tanks.